Chapter 13 Bankruptcy

 The creditors’ meeting is conducted by the Chapter 13 bankruptcy trustee for your court.
 No judge is present, and the meeting is held outside of court, usually in the nearest federal building.
 Although the bankruptcy trustee is not a judge, you still have a duty to cooperate with the trustee as a condition of receiving a discharge.

 A typical creditors’ meeting lasts less than 15 minutes.
 The trustee will briefly go over any questions raised by the information you entered in the forms.
 The trustee is likely to be most interested in the fairness and legality of your proposed repayment plan and your ability to make the payments you have proposed.
 (See Ch.
 8 for more on Chapter 13 plans.)
 The trustee has a vested interest in helping you successfully navigate the Chapter 13 process because the trustee gets paid a percentage of all payments doled out under your plan.

 When the trustee is finished asking questions, any creditors who show up will have a chance to question you.
-Secured creditors often attend, especially if they have any objections to the plan you have proposed as part of your Chapter 13 filing.
-They may claim, for example, that your plan isn’t feasible, that you’re giving yourself too much time to pay your arrears on your car note or mortgage (if any), or that your plan proposes to pay less on a secured debt than the replacement value of the collateral.
+Secured creditors are most likely to attend, especially if they have an objection to the plan you have proposed.
+They may claim, for example, that your plan isn’t feasible, that you’re giving yourself too much time to pay your arrears on your car note or mortgage, or that your plan proposes to pay a secured debt at an amount that is less than the replacement value of the collateral.